Wolsten/Baffled-By-Science/src/routes/blog/2022/the-crisis-in-ukraine.md

 <script>
     import Timeline from '$lib/Timeline/Timeline.svelte'
+    import Figure from "$lib/components/Figure.svelte"
     export let history
 </script>

 ## Introduction

 As we watch the horrific events in Ukraine I am reminded again that my grasp of history is lacking, hence this post which lays out the key events in the development of Ukraine.
 I have relied heavily on Wikipedia which is not always the most reliable source of information.
 I am happy to be corrected in the comments below and will try to update this post to address any factual errors or omission of important events.

+I will cover the historical timeline of historical changes in the region, explore the geopolitical context, examine the west's failed energy policy (a major enabler of the invasion) and other drivers, highlight some longer term potential benefits which may come about and finally conclude what we should do next.

 ## Timeline and map of Europe